Lasher Lab: Resources and Services

 The mission of the Poultry Diagnostic Laboratory at the University of Delaware. in Georgetown, Delaware. is to provide diagnostic services to the Delmarva Peninsula commercial and private poultry producers in a timely and accurate manner.
 The laboratory is committed to support the research and educational programs of the university including interactions with other universities. regulatory agencies, commercial companies and individuals.
 In addition to competent personnel and facilities. accurate test results and diagnoses depend upon the condition of the samples submitted for analysis.
 We hope that these guidelines will be helpful in collecting and submitting quality samples.
 If there are any questions regarding proper sample collection or preparation. call the laboratory for clarification or specific directives.

-Currently, there is no charge to the backyard grower.
+Currently, there is no charge to the backyard grower for Avian Influenza and Necropsy.

 Test results depend on the tests needed.
 Necropsy reports include a clinical diagnosis.
 All test results are usually received within 10 days or less.